-The Graduate Record Examination, or the GRE takes places on almost every weekend throughout the year.
-There are multiple centres in major cities that you can choose from as your exam centre.
+The Graduate Record Examination or the GRE takes place almost every weekend throughout the year.
+There are multiple centers in major cities that you can choose from as your exam center.

 So, what is the best time to take GRE?
-Whenever you’re ready!
-It’s a good thing that it takes place all year long!
+There is no best time!
+The best time to take the GRE is "whenever you’re ready!"
+It’s a good thing that takes place all year long!

 The GRE score is valid for five years so it’s alright if you take the GRE a little early.

 You should take the GRE based on the type of applicant you are.
-There are two types of applicants:
+The best time to take GRE is as follows:

 If you’re not happy with your score, you still have plenty of time to study for and retake the test.